avelingrayorg/cc-c/about.md

 I've been living and teaching music in Mill Valley (or Marin County) for over 15 years.
 I've been in love with it's natural beauty all this time and feel blessed to be a part of such a vibrant and progressive community.
 I never cease to be blown away by the innovative minds of all ages that live here.

+I frequently take my teaching outside of the studio and have taught music and choral singing at numerous public and private  schools in Marin County including Edna Maguire, Middle School, Old Mill, Park School, Strawberry Point, Tam Valley, Brandeis Marin, Marin Primary & Middle School.

     {Testimonial}

     I realized just how special Caylia is after my daughter took an entire year of lessons and we were at her annual recital.
 It was full of supporting families and gosh, over 30 kids.
 They each went up and played a little song.
 It was a while before it suddenly dawned on me that **Caylia had single handedly taught every single one these kids everything that I was hearing that day!**  She truly is an amazing gift to our community and my children. - Wendy

+I've also been fortunate to have directed many wonderful musical theatre programs in the North Bay Area.

 ## But what about those credentials...